 Pillars Of Gaming: Game Functionality And Systems Round-Up [Future Of Gaming] In our research for the Future Of Gaming report, the PSFK consulting team noticed that in an effort to make their games more compelling and accessible to a wider audience, developers are using a combination of natural user interfaces, digital technologies and networked sensors to create new game play experiences.

 These systems are bridging the gap between virtual and physical game environments and offering more opportunities to incorporate gaming into every day life.
 Below are the key trends falling under ‘Game Functionality And Systems’.
-Gesture-Based Gaming Multi-Screen Experiences Mixing Realities Life-Sized Game Pieces Real World Game Environments Implications To learn more about what’s going on in the gaming space today, order a copy of PSFK’s Future of Gaming report.
+Gesture-Based Gaming Multi-Screen Experiences Mixing Realities Life-Sized Game Pieces Real World Game Environments Implications.